 › IMPORTANT ‹

 If you're looking for information on "how to rebuild an automatic transmission" and landed here, follow this link "How To Rebuild Automatic Transmissions" for the correct page.

 An Automatic Transmission can be rebuilt in one day, but the average time it takes to rebuild an automatic transmission is three to four days.

 Time frames for rebuilt transmissions

 Explained in a Little More Detail

-Although it can take one day to rebuild a simple automatic transmission, the one day turn around can usually only happen when the transmission is removed by another automotive shop or by the customer, these jobs are referred to as "Bench Jobs".
+Although it can take one day to rebuild a simple automatic transmission, the one day turn around can usually only happen when the transmission is removed by another automotive shop or by the customer and taken to the transmission shop to rebuild, these jobs are referred to as "Bench Jobs".
 There are many reasons it could take much longer and here are a few of the reasons;